makersacademy/airport_challenge/README.md

 Expexted to be true.

  3.2.
 Wrote test, used double the first time.
-I test that plane receives message land.
+I test that the plane receives message land.
 Made the test fail.

  3.3.
 Wrote some code, the test passed.
 Checked that everything works in irb also (as the test was with double).